CraigWilliams/BeautifyRuby/README.md

 I made very little modification to get it to work with a Sublime Text 2 plugin.

-Erb html templates uses [Paul Beatley's htmlbeautify gem](https://github.com/threedaymonk/htmlbeautifier).
+Erb html templates uses [Paul Battley's htmlbeautify gem](https://github.com/threedaymonk/htmlbeautifier).
 This (as well as rubygems) is assumed to be installed as seen by the ruby interpreter.

 This package offers a pre-save hook, i.e., your ruby and erb files will be reformatted automatically before saving.
 To activate this feature, set: